juliussin/juliussin.github.io/index.md

 TensorFlow Certificate Program
 July 2020 - July 2023
 <a href="https://www.credential.net/90bfe520-bc47-4621-87ea-273a7f62e380" target="_blank">See the credential</a>
-<a href="https://developers.google.com/certification/directory/tensorflow" target="_blank">See me on the TensorFlow Certificate Network</a>
+<a href="https://developers.google.com/certification/directory/tensorflow" target="_blank">See me on TensorFlow Certificate Network</a>

 ---